Child Health Systems Programme Pre-School (CHSP Pre-School)

 - Analyses Available

-- Clinical guidelines [749kb] are available for health professionals who use the CHSP Pre-School system
+- Clinical guidelines [1700Kb] are available for health professionals who use the CHSP Pre-School system

 Pre-School Screening and Reviews

-Child health surveillance is reviewed at regular intervals by the Royal College of Paediatrics and Child Health (RCPCH).
-The most recent RCPCH review of child health screening and surveillance programmes was published as the fourth edition of Health for All Children (Hall 4).
+Professional guidance on the content and delivery of the Child Health Programme has been provided at regular intervals by the Royal College of Paediatrics and Child Health (RCPCH).
+The most recent RCPCH guidance was published as the fourth edition of Health for All Children (Hall 4) in 2003.

 Universal Programme of Reviews and Screening Activities